jmhuie/SlicerBiomech/README.md

 11. Click Apply.
 Loading times can vary between 1-30 seconds depending on the size of the data set.
 12. Save results by exporting the table or copying and pasting the table values to a separate spreadsheet.

+### Using a Pre-made Mesh
+Sometimes the raw image data are not available and you only have a segmented 3D model/mesh (.stl, .obj, .ply) downloaded or created elsewhere.
+SegmentGeometry can still be used to analyze the mesh so long as the internal geometry of the mesh reflects the actual structure.
+Note: some mesh file formats do not retain information about size, but using the material normalization method circumvents this problem.
+When possible, exporting as a .ply is recommended.
+1. Load in mesh file.
+2. In the Data module, right click the mesh and click "Convert model to segmentation node"
+3. A segmentation node with your model should have been made.
+Right click it and click "Export visible segments to binary labelmap"
+4. A labelmap should have been made.
+Right click it and click "Edit properties" or navigate to the Volume module.
+5. In the Volume module, ensure the labelmap is the Active volume, and expand the "Volume Information"
+6. Navigate to where it says "Convert to scalar volume" and click the "Convert" button.
+7. Now you have a Segmentation node and a Volume node that can be used with SegmentGeometry like normal.

 ### Demo Videos
 Here are some example videos that demonstrate how to use SegmentGeometry for different purposes.
 1. <a href="https://youtu.be/fBaTM5utQC0" target ="_blank">How to calculate second moment of area and compactness of a salamander limb bone</a>